nama-gatsuo/ofxDeferredShading/README.md

         lightPass->drawLights();
     deferred.end();
     ```
 * Also, you can use own shader for mesh rendering.
-In this case, you need to write pixel data into color buffer properly.
+In this case, you need to write pixel data into color buffer properly like below.

 ```GLSL
 #version 400